afni/afni_doc/tutorials/apqc_html/apqc_ex1.rst

 This might be useful to check against having oddly overlapping stimuli, duplicated stimulus files, incorrect units, etc.

+These images are only created for task data sets, i.e., where GLTs or stimuli are specified (so *not* for resting state data).

 .. list-table::
-   :header-rows: 0
+   :header-rows: 1
    :widths: 90

+   * - Regression modeling: individual stimulus plots
    * - .. image:: media/task06b_regr_perstim.png
           :width: 100%
           :align: center

 Each individual regressor from the input stimulus is shown.

 \* Labels per stimulus will be coming!  and maybe even censor counts per stimulus.

 .. list-table::
-   :header-rows: 0
+   :header-rows: 1
    :widths: 90

+   * - Regression modeling: degree of freedom info
    * - .. image:: media/task06c_regr_dof.png
           :width: 100%
           :align: center